setms/book/docs/synthesis/design.md

 aggregates, events, commands, policies, and read models.
 Active event storming concepts find their way into code, whereas persons and external systems don't.

-Just as we did some design work during requirements gathering, we're going to dig deeper into non-functional requirements during the design phase.
+Just as we did some design work during requirements gathering, we're going to dig deeper into quality attribute requirements during the design phase.